Frontiers of chaotic advection: Chaotic advection plus: Some illustrative applications

 \subsubsection{Mixing in microdroplets}

 Droplet-based microfluidic systems, sometimes referred to as ``digital microfluidics'', use two immiscible fluids such as water and oil to produce highly monodisperse emulsions in microchannels with a small size variation.
 By varying the viscosity of the two phases, the relative flow rates, or the channel dimension, it is possible to tune the dimensions of the microdroplets produced.
 Such microdroplets can be used to encapsulate, for instance, a number of chemical reagents that need to be mixed quickly for a chemical reaction to take place.
-This compartmentalization is ideally suited for a large number of applications, including the synthesis of biomolecules, drug delivery, and diagnostic testing \cite{Teh2008}.
-The discrete nature of microdroplets and the feasibility of individual control of their distinct volumes of fluids, contrasts with the continuous nature of other systems and emphasizes their use as a versatile high-throughput platform.
+This compartmentalization is ideally suited to a large number of applications, including the synthesis of biomolecules, drug delivery, and diagnostic testing \cite{Teh2008}.
+The discrete nature of microdroplets and the feasibility of individual control of their distinct volumes of fluids contrasts with the continuum nature of other systems and emphasizes their use as a versatile high-throughput platform.

 Interaction between the droplet surface and the channel walls can be used to generate recirculating flows within the droplet \cite{Song2003, Tice2003}.
 The introduction of turns and bends in the channel induces an asymmetric flow pattern within the drop that can be used to perturb periodically the steady flow and, hence, induce mixing by chaotic advection.
-The best known device based on this principle is the ``planar serpentine micromixer'' (PSM) \cite{Tice2004, Bringer2004a} in which the extent of mixing can be controlled by altering the number and distribution of turns in the microchannel.
+The best known device based on this principle is the ``planar serpentine micromixer'' (PSM) shown in Fig.~\ref{microfluidics_droplets}a \cite{Song03,Tice2004, Bringer2004a} in which the extent of mixing can be controlled by altering the number and distribution of turns in the microchannel.
 Conversely, the microdroplet surface can be perturbed by external forcing.
-Examples include the generation of surface-tension gradients, for instance, generated by heating from a laser beam \cite{Grigoriev2006}, or the fine tuning of surface electrowetting induced by microelectrodes \cite{Paik2003, Paik2003a}.
+Examples include the generation of surface-tension gradients, for instance, generated by heating from a laser beam \cite{Grigoriev2006}, or the fine tuning of surface electrowetting induced by microelectrodes \cite{Paik2003, Paik2003a} illustrated in Figs.~\ref{microfluidics_droplets}b and \ref{microfluidics_droplets}c, respectively.